Access All Forms

 Please e-mail completed forms to OCWRefile@ocwr.gov; or hand-deliver to Room LA-200, John Adams Building, 110 Second Street SE, Washington, DC 20540-1999; or fax to (202) 426-1913.

 The best method for filing a claim with the OCWR is electronically through the OCWR’s Secure Online Claims Reporting and Tracking E-filing System (SOCRATES) web application.
-The claim form must be filed with the OCWR within 180 days of the date of the alleged violation of the CAA.
+The claim form must be filed with the OCWR during the 180-day period that begins on the date of the alleged violation of the CAA.

 Filing the claim form initiates formal proceedings on a claim(s) alleging that the CAA has been violated.
 Immediately after a claim form is submitted, a copy will be provided to the employing office.
 Visit the How to File a Claim with the OCWR page to learn more.